Revising Your Letter of Inquiry: 5 Essential Qualities

 A [few days ago] I wrote that a letter of inquiry isn’t “bait”.
 And yet an LOI does need to leave the grantmaker wanting more.
 How can both things be true at the same time?
 I think the sweet spot is captured in the word compelling, which often carries a connotation of duty or obligation.
 In other words, your project should be so well-conceived, and your letter of inquiry so well-executed, that the funder is almost duty-bound to invite you to submit a full proposal.
 Make a strong first impression and it won’t be your last impression.

-The great science and philosopher Blaise Pascal once apologized to a friend, “I have only made this letter longer because I have not had the time to make it shorter.”
+No one is sure who said this — I’ve seen it attributed to Blaise Pascal, Abraham Lincoln, and others — but someone once apologized to a friend: “I have only made this letter longer because I have not had the time to make it shorter.”